francoism90/auto-encode/README.md

 // How presets work
 $ffmpeg = new FFmpeg([
   'target' => '/path/to/output',
-  'preset' => 'copy,intel_h264_vaapi,default' // try 'copy' first, if that fails, try intel_h264_vaapi, SW-preset is the last preset to try
+  'preset' => 'copy,intel_h264_vaapi,default' // try to use 'copy' preset first, if that fails, try intel_h264_vaapi preset, SW-preset is the last preset to try - see source of ffmpeg.php for the preset options
 ]);

 // More advanced configuration